 The English Department is one of the largest departments at the university, and it encompasses 4 different major disciplinary programs: Literature, Creative Writing, Rhetoric Composition and the Teaching of English, and English Applied Linguistics (EAL), each of which is like a department within a larger department.
 The EAL faculty offer courses in our undergraduate major, as well as the MATESL, Graduate Certificate, and PhD Minor in TESL.
-We are also working on an undergraduate certificate in Teaching English as a Global Language, and an undergraduate minor in Global Englishes.
+We also offer an undergraduate certificate in Teaching English as a Global Language.
 Your degree is an MATESL, and if you use any other name to refer to it you and we could get into legal trouble.